dpploy/cortix/README.md

 ```
 pip install --user cortix
 ```
-to install the latest version of cortix.
+to install the current version of cortix in PyPi.
 To install the dependencies run
 ```
 pin install --user requirements.txt
 ```